rogersole/go-payments-basic-api/README.md

 ### Database tables design

 The storage system chosen is `postgres`.
-Due to its popularity, open source approach and good performance, the election
-was clear and easy.
-Another approach would have been to go for a NoSQL database to simply store the JSON resources as
-documents and retrieve them all, but given that the Payment resource is a composition of different parts (which seem
-to be managed by independent resources as well), the relation approach seemed more scalable to solve this exercise.
+Due to its popularity, open source approach and good performance, the election was clear and easy.
+Another approach would have been to go for a NoSQL database to simply store the JSON resources as documents and retrieve them all, but given that the Payment resource is a composition of different parts (which seem to be managed by independent resources as well), the relation approach seemed more scalable to solve this exercise.

 To design the database, the provided [example resource](./_docs/single_payment.json) has been analysed and the design and the resulting schema is the following one:

 ![Database design](./_docs/db_design.png)

-Note:
+> Notes:
- - a `charges information` can have multiple `sender charge` resources.
+> - a `charges information` can have multiple `sender charge` resources.
- - a `payment attribute` have exactly 3 `party` resources (Beneficiary, Debtor and Sponsor)
+> - a `payment attribute` have exactly 3 `party` resources (Beneficiary, Debtor and Sponsor)

 ## Implementation

 ### Programming language chosen and why

 The service has been developed in `Go`, version `1.10`.
-Even I feel comfortable about using Java, and I've been using a lot during my last years, I found interesting to solve
-this exercise in Go to deep learn things related to language.
+Even I feel comfortable about using Java, and I've been using a lot during my last years, I found interesting to solve this exercise in Go to deep learn things related to language.

 ### Frameworks/libraries used